mitmath/18369/README.md

 As an application of conservation of k (up to addition of reciprocal lattice vectors) in periodic systems, discussed reflection (specular and diffractive) from a periodic surface, and minimum-frequency/maximum-wavelength cutoffs for various diffracted orders.

 **Further reading**: Chapter 3 and appendix B of the textbook on 1d periodicity.
 Chapter 7 on periodic dielectric waveguides.
 Chapter 10 has a section on reflection/diffraction from a periodic surface.

+### Lecture 11: 12 Mar

+Began new topic: **photonic crystals in one dimension**.
+Sketched the form of the dispersion relation (band structure) and explained several qualitative features we can predict without solving:

+*   From symmetry and periodicity, ω(k)=ω(-k)=ω(k+2π/a), and consequently ω(π/a-k)=ω(π/a+k) (i.e., ω is symmetric around both k=0 and k=π/a)
+*   Because ω(k) is smooth except at crossings, we expect the bands to have zero slope at k=0 and k=&pi/a (around which they are even-symmetric)
+*   ωa<<1 corresponds to the long-wavelength limit, at which the waves don't "see" the periodic structure and instead see some "average" homogeneous ε (an "effective medium" or "metamaterial"; also called "homogenization theory").
+Hence around (ω,k)=(0,0) the bands should approach straight lines (the solutions in a homogeneous medium).
+*   Because the 1d Maxwell equations are a 2nd-order ODE, and the eigenproblem at a given ω is a 2-point boundary-value problem, there can be only two solutions at each ω.
+It follows that the bands ω(k) must be _monotonic_ in (0,π/a).
+*   Because the symmetry group at each k has at most a mirror symmetry, which has no 2d irreps, we do not generically expect degeneracies.
+(By playing with the parameters, it turns out that you can force accidental degeneracies at k=0.)
+*   The combination of the last two points mean that we generically expect _band gaps_ to arise: ranges of ω in which there are no solutions (at least, not at real values of k).
+*   Although I haven't shown it yet, it turns out the bands have slopes that alternate in sign: the first band has positive slope in (0,π/a), the second band negative, the third positive, and so on.

+We will use perturbation theory to derive the magnitude of the gap and other features by starting with a homogeneous medium and then adding a little bit of periodic ε contrast.

+**Further reading:** Chapter 4 of the textbook.